dorianellis/cleaning-data-project/CodeBook.md

 * Load the data.table library so that we can use it to summarise the data
 * Create a data.table object 'dtfull' from 'dffull'
 * Summarise data (180 observations of  68 variables), grouping by 'subject_id', 'activity_type' and providing the mean of all other columns
-* Write out to a text file 'HAR_DATA.txt' with column names but no row labels and a space separator
+* Write out to a spce-delimited, un-quoted, text file 'HAR_DATA.txt' with column names